Margaret Brundage

-Margaret Brundage, born Margaret Hedda Johnson (December 9, 1900 – April 9, 1976), was an American illustrator and painter who is remembered chiefly for having illustrated the pulp magazine Weird Tales.
+Margaret Brundage (born Margaret Hedda Johnson; December 9, 1900 – April 9, 1976), was an American illustrator and painter who is remembered chiefly for having illustrated the pulp magazine Weird Tales.
 Working in pastels on illustration board, she created most of the covers for Weird Tales between 1933 and 1938.

 Early life

 Brundage was born in Chicago, Illinois, of Swedish and Irish ancestry.
-Her father, Jonathan E. Loutitt (later Loutit) died when she was eight years old; she was raised by her mother (Margaret Jane Loutit Johnson) and grandmother Margaret (Houston) Loutit, for whom she was named, in a Christian Science household.
+Her father, Jonathan Emanuel Johnson, died when she was eight years old; she was raised by her mother Margaret Jane (Loutit) Johnson and grandmother Margaret (Houston) Loutit, for whom she was named, in a Christian Science household.
 Both her parents had come to Chicago from the Orkney Islands off the coast of Scotland.
 Brundage's mother remained both a widow and a devout Christian Scientist for the rest of her life, and supplemented their income by instructing beginning Christian Science disciples.

-Margaret Hedda Johnson graduated from Girard Grammar School and attended McKinley High School in Chicago, where Walt Disney was a classmate. ("I finished; he didn't," she later remarked.)
+Margaret Hedda Johnson graduated from Girard Grammar School and attended McKinley High School in Chicago, where Walt Disney was a classmate. ("I finished; he didn't", she later remarked.)
 She graduated from McKinley in 1919.
 She was editor of the high school newspaper.
 Immediately after high school, Margaret worked providing illustrations for Chicago newspapers; she would draw fashion designs in both colour and in black-and-white, from ideas and descriptions provided by an agency.
 Her education continued at Art Institute of Chicago and the Chicago Academy of Fine Arts in the 1920s; she later stated that her failure to graduate was due to her inept lettering, though she continued her freelance work for the agency while she completed her coursework.
 During this period of the Prohibition, Margaret also worked at the Dill Pickle Club, a bohemian speakeasy affiliated with the Wobblies, where she met a sometime decorator and house painter nicknamed "Slim" due to his spare frame.
 This was Myron Reed Brundage, legendary writer, free thinker, and alleged womaniser.

-In 1927, she married Myron "Slim" Brundage in Chicago.
-Brundage was a former hobo, and the founder of the College of Complexes.
-They had one son, Kerlyn Byrd Brundage (born 27 August 1927; died 1972), always called "Byrd".
+In 1927, she married Brundage in Chicago.
+He was a former hobo, and later the founder of the College of Complexes.
+They had one son, Kerlyn Byrd Brundage (born August 27, 1927; died 1972), always called "Byrd".
 The marriage ended in divorce in 1939.